 If you wish to discover more about our curriculum please contact Mrs Hebden via the School Office.

-Each week our pupils participate in five maths lessons where they learn the key objectives linked to their year group.
-We aim for most children to achieve mastery of the objectives in their year group by teaching them the skills and then providing opportunities to use and apply their learning in different contexts (this may include investigations, reasoning and problem solving).
-Practical, hands on equipment is used to support the children in understanding key concepts.
-Additional short ‘Maths Meet’ sessions allow the children to practise basic maths skills in a practical and interactive way.
+Each week our pupils participate in five maths lessons where they are taught the key objectives linked to their year group.
+We aim for most children to achieve mastery of the objectives in their year group by teaching them the skills and then providing opportunities to use and apply their learning in different ways so that the learning becomes embedded (this includes active maths, investigations, reasoning and problem solving).
+Practical, hands on equipment is used to support the children in understanding key concepts and a series of progressive challenges helps them build and deepen their understanding.
+Additional daily maths practice sessions enable children to further embed maths skills.
+Children also participate in the Times Tables Rock Stars programme which is a fun way to learn times tables up to 12 x 12 (a National Curriculum expectation by the end of Year 4).
 Opportunities are also given to apply maths skills in other subjects outside of maths lessons.

-SRE (sex and relationship education) is delivered in accordance with the CMAT policy which can be found in the policy section of the website.
+RSE (relationship and sex education) is delivered in accordance with the CMAT policy which is based on age related objectives and can be found in the policy section of the website.

 Pupils participate in two lessons of PE each week and learn skills in gymnastics, dance, swimming, athletics and a variety of team and ball games.
 Specialist teachers are invited to deliver some of these lessons throughout the year.

-For homework, pupils are expected to practise times tables and reading as well as learning or investigating spelling rules and patterns.
+Homework is used to consolidate learning or to explore an upcoming topic.
+Pupils are expected to practise times tables and reading at home, as well as learning or investigating spelling rules and patterns.
 They are also given a piece of Maths and English homework each week.
 Holiday homework projects are also set during the year which link to the topics in each year group.